apache/flink/docs/dev/table/common.md

 // execute query
 {% endhighlight %}

-**Note:** The Scala Table API uses Scala Symbols, which start with a single tick (`'`) to reference the attributes of a `Table`.
+**Note:** The Scala Table API uses Scala String interpolation that starts with a dollar sign (`$`) to reference the attributes of a `Table`.
 The Table API uses Scala implicits.
-Make sure to import `org.apache.flink.api.scala._` and `org.apache.flink.table.api.scala._` in order to use Scala implicit conversions.
+Make sure to import
+* `org.apache.flink.table.api._` - for implicit expression conversions
+* `org.apache.flink.api.scala._` and `org.apache.flink.table.api.bridge.scala._` if you want to convert from/to DataStream.
 </div>

 <div data-lang="python" markdown="1">